-Community Wellbeing Newsletter - Latest Updates March 2024
+Community Wellbeing Newsletter - Latest Updates April 2024

 Community Wellness Outreach

 The Reading Community Wellbeing Outreach (CWO) partnership project will run in Reading to the end of June 2025.
 The partnership is funded by the Integrated Care Board (ICB) to pilot outreach activities to reduce health inequalities for our most vulnerable communities.
 The programme is open to all, but people at risk of developing cardiovascular conditions are a priority.
+For further information clcik here.
+If you have any questions please call 0118 304 8841.

 Dates, Times and Locations: